LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D1-Functions.md

     toPercent(0.25);
     ```

-3. Call it from a script element using document.write:
+3. Call it from a script element using *document.write*:

     ```javascript
     document.write("<p>Hello " + toPercent(0.25) + "!</p>");
     ```

-4. Call it from a script element using the inner.HTML function:
+4. Call it from a script element using the *inner.HTML* function:

     ```javascript
        document.getElementById("answer").innerHTML = toPercent(0.25);